Victoria and the Rogue (An Avon True Romance #12) by Meg Cabot

 Captain Carstairs accuses her of being too controlling, but she counters that things are much better with her at the helm.

 They have a picnic thrown by Lord Malfrey, in which she has him invite Mr. Abbott for Rebecca.
-Lord Malfrey’s mother is overly madeup and odd and his friends-not acceptable ones for society in dress and manners.
-And none of them talk aout anyting other than clothes and hunting.
+Lord Malfrey’s mother is overly madeup and odd and his friends-not acceptable ones for society in dress (some of the women wear slips and wet their legs) and manners.
+And none of them talk about anything other than clothes and hunting.

 And unfortunately for Victoria, Captain Carstairs arrives and disapproves of everything and all the people.